slawekmikula/flightgear-addon-fgcamera/readme.md

 - 1.0-1.2 - versions published on the flightgear forum
 - 1.2.1 - addon compatiblity + small fixes
+- 1.2.2 - #5 (reverse mouse controls - the same as in FG), #3 disable <space> keyboard mapping, #10 adds additional API for walker aircraft integration

 # Planned (branch next)

 - 2.x
   - new GUI for configuration
   - logic moved to property-rules